MattJColes/nova-workshop/part1-text-magic.md

 2. **Click** "Amazon Bedrock" from the results
 3. You'll land on the Bedrock dashboard

-### Step 3: Access Nova Pro for Text
+### Step 3: Access Nova Pro for Text, Nova Canvas for Images, Nova Reels for Video
 1. **In the left sidebar**, expand "Test"
 2. **Click** "Text" under Test
 3. **From the model provider dropdown**, select "Amazon"
-4. **From the model dropdown**, choose "Amazon Nova Pro"
+4. **From the model dropdown**, choose "Amazon Nova Pro", "Amazon Nova Canvas" and "Amazon Nova Reels".
 5. You should see:
-   - Model selector showing "Amazon Nova Pro"
+   - Model selector showing "Amazon Nova Pro", "Amazon Nova Pro", "Amazon Nova Canvas" and "Amazon Nova Reels".
    - Prompt input panel for your text
    - Configuration settings on the right
    - Generated output area below